dougeby/IntuneDocs/intune/certificates-profile-scep.md

 6. Select **Settings**, and then complete the following configurations:

    - **Certificate type**:
-     *(Applies to:  Android enterprise, iOS, macOS, Windows 8.1 and later, and Windows 10 and later.)*
+     *(Applies to:  Android, Android Enterprise, iOS, macOS, Windows 8.1 and later, and Windows 10 and later.)*

       Select a type depending on how you'll use the certificate profile:
       - **User**: *User* certificates can contain both user and device attributes in the subject and SAN of the certificate.
       - **Device**:  *Device* certificates can only contain device attributes in the subject and SAN of the certificate.

         Use **Device** for scenarios such as user-less devices, like kiosks, or for Windows devices.
-Place the certificate in the Local Computer certificate store.
+On Windows devices, the certificate is placed in the Local Computer certificate store.

    - **Subject name format**:
      Select how Intune automatically creates the subject name in the certificate request.
 Options for the subject name format depend on the Certificate type you select, either **User** or **Device**.